4 Sperm Myths That Hold a Grain of Truth

 Because a significant number of men have children in their 50s, 60s and even into the 70s (Charlie Chaplin comes to mind – he had his last child at age 73), you may think that male fertility doesn’t decline with age.
 This is true to a degree.
-While women’s egg reserve is depleted by menopause, men continue to produce sperm and can have children throughout their lives.
+While women are born with all the eggs for our lifetime which are depleted by menopause, men continue to produce sperm and can have children throughout their lives.

-Furthermore, sperm from older men show an increased amount of DNA fragmentation, which can reduce the sperm’s chance of forming a healthy embryo.
-Scientists have hypothesized that this age-related increase in DNA fragmentation may be due to the accumulation of oxidative stress over time and reduced antioxidant capacity (which fights against oxidative stress) as men age (< animal study).
+Furthermore, sperm from older men show an increased amount of DNA fragmentation, which can reduce the sperm’s chance of forming a good-quality embryo.
+Scientists have hypothesized that this age-related increase in DNA fragmentation may be due to the accumulation of oxidative stress over time and reduced antioxidant capacity (which fights against the negative impacts of oxidative stress on reproductive health) as men age.